Tove Lo

-Ebba Tove Elsa Nilsson (born 29 October 1987), known professionally as Tove Lo (/sv/), is a Swedish singer-songwriter.
+Ebba Tove Elsa Nilsson (/sv/; born 29 October 1987), known professionally as Tove Lo (/'toʊvə 'loʊ/ TOH-və LOH; /sv/), is a Swedish singer-songwriter.
 She is known for her raw, grunge-influenced take on pop music.
 Referring to her autobiographical lyrics, Out called Lo "the saddest girl in Sweden", while Rolling Stone called her "Sweden's darkest pop export".

 Raised in the Djursholm district of Danderyd, Lo is an alumna of the music school Rytmus Musikergymnasiet.
 She formed the rock band Tremblebee in 2006.
 After it disbanded, Lo pursued a career in songwriting and earned a publishing deal with Warner/Chappell Music in 2011.
 Working with producers Alexander Kronlund, Max Martin, and Xenomania, she became a successful songwriter, while also recording and releasing her own compositions independently.

 In 2013, Lo was signed to Universal Music, Island and Polydor.
-The following year, Lo rose to prominence with her debut album, Queen of the Clouds, which opened at number 14 on the U.S. Billboard 200 chart in October 2014.
+The following year, Lo rose to prominence with her debut album, Queen of the Clouds, which opened at number 14 on the US Billboard 200 chart in October 2014.
 It spawned the sleeper hit single "Habits (Stay High)", which peaked at number three on the US Billboard Hot 100, as well as "Talking Body".
 Her second album, Lady Wood, was released in October 2016 and debuted at number 11 on the Billboard 200.
 Its lead single, "Cool Girl", became an international hit.
 Her follow-up records, Blue Lips (2017) and Sunshine Kitty (2019), also performed well, the latter spawning the song "Glad He's Gone", which was nominated for a Grammy Award for Best Music Video.
 In 2022, she released the album Dirt Femme with singles like "How Long" and "No One Dies from Love".
 The former was part of the soundtrack for the second season of the American teen drama series Euphoria.
+Three singles paved the way for her 2026 album Estrus.

 In addition to her solo work, Lo has co-written songs for other artists, including Lorde's "Homemade Dynamite" (2017) and Ellie Goulding's "Love Me Like You Do" (2015), a song that garnered her Grammy Award and Golden Globe nominations.
-She has collaborated with many artists, including Charli XCX, Alesso, Broods, Flume, Nick Jonas, Seven Lions, Martin Garrix, Urban Cone, Kylie Minogue, Nelly Furtado, and Coldplay.
+She has collaborated with many artists, including Alesso, Broods, Charli XCX, Coldplay, Flume, Nelly Furtado, Martin Garrix, Nick Jonas, Wiz Khalifa, Kylie Minogue, Seven Lions and Urban Cone.